Sales & Marketing Manager

 HOW TO APPLY

-Interested candidates should send a cover letter with salary requirements and a resume to [email protected] with “Business Manager Candidate” in the subject line.
+Interested candidates should send a cover letter with salary requirements and a resume to [email protected] with “Sales & Marketing Manager Application” in the subject line.

 The Center for the Art of Translation is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, age, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.
 We are committed to strengthening our organization through diversity in every sense and strongly encourage candidates of all races and ethnicities, gender identities, life experiences, backgrounds, and perspectives to apply.